Monotonicity of Equilibria in Nonatomic Congestion Games: Introduction

 Networks in which the equilibrium loads of all the edges increase with the travel demand of every \ac{OD} pair are more predictable and easier to handle for a social planner, because an edge is never used below a certain level of demand and is always used above that level.
-The goal of this paper is precisely to understand when the equilibrium travel times and edge loads are monotone in the demand, so that the paradoxical phenomena observed in the two examples above cannot happen.
-We state our results in the general setting of congestion games, rather than routing games, with a special focus on multi-commodity singleton congestion games.
+The goal of this paper is precisely to understand when the equilibrium travel times and edge loads are monotone in the demand, so that the paradoxical phenomena observed in the above examples cannot happen.
+Rather than focusing on routing games, we will state our results for the wider class of congestion games, of which routing games are a significant but particular example.